The 7 Best Heated Mattress Pads And Bed Heating Systems

 All of the heated pads and blankets in this review are either UL or ETL certified, meaning they have been tested as safe by an independent entity.
 If you’re shopping within the United States, always look for one of these certifications.

-For more about safety, the Wireirecutter website has a useful section about this, including an interview with a UL safety testing director.
+For more about safety, the Wirecutter website has a useful section about this, including an interview with a UL safety testing director.
 Interestingly, they also test the cost-efficiency of heated bedding compared to whole room heating.

 Cleaning